identity-com/prove-solana-wallet/README.md

 ## Configuration

-The prove and verifyTransaction functions can be configured as follows:
+The proveTransaction and verifyTransaction functions can be configured as follows:

 ### `cluster`